deepsquare-io/ClusterFactory/web/docs/main-concepts/03-gitops/05-sealed-secrets.md

       namespace: mynamespace
 ```

-Sealed Secrets allows secrets to be stored inside Git, which means it allows GitOps to be used.
-Git becomes the source of truth, but only the Kubernetes cluster is able to read the secrets.
+Sealed Secrets allows secrets to be stored inside Git, which means it allows
+GitOps to be used.
+Git becomes the source of truth, but only the Kubernetes
+cluster canread the secrets.

 Another solution for managing secrets is [Hashicorp Vault](https://www.vaultproject.io).
-However, the source of truth for secrets is moved to Hashicorp Vault, which is not GitOps friendly.
+However, the source of truth for secrets is moved to Hashicorp Vault, which is
+not GitOps friendly.

-Depending on the use case, you may prefer Hashicorp Vault for multi-clusters and to support multiple application types.
+Depending on the use case, you may prefer Hashicorp Vault for multi-clusters
+and to support multiple application types.